Meidling

 Meidling ([ˈmaɪtlɪŋ]) is the 12th district of Vienna (12.
 Bezirk, Meidling).
-It is located just southwest of the central districts, south of the Wienfluss, west of the Gürtel belt, and east and southeast of Schönbrunn palace.
+It is located just southwest of the central districts, south of the River Wien, west of the Gürtel belt, and east and southeast of Schönbrunn Palace.
 Meidling is a heavily populated urban area with many residential buildings, but also large recreational areas and parks.

 In sports, it is represented by the FC Dynamo Meidling.
-Former Chancellor of Austria Sebastian Kurz was raised in Meidling and his private residence is there.
+Former Chancellor of Austria Sebastian Kurz was born and raised in Meidling and his private residence is there.